ruthnaebeck/wit/README.md

 -Navigate to the My Network<br/>
 -Click the Link with Women Chrome Extension icon<br/>
--The extension will filter items currently loaded
+-The extension will filter people currently loaded

 If you want to use this extension, see the install instructions listed below.